 Imagine this scenario: You and your friends sign a one-year lease for the perfect Upper West Side 3-bedroom apartment in New York City, and for a couple of months, everything is going fantastic.
 Then suddenly “Roommate #1” informs you that she got a job offer in London and she has decided to take it.
 To make matters worse, “Roommate #2” decides (after finding out that Roommate #1 is moving), that she wants to move in with her boyfriend to save money because she is cash strapped.
 With over seven months left on your lease, your friends have left you in an awful financial position, because of course, they refuse or cannot help you out until you find replacements.
 Since each signatory to an apartment lease is responsible for the entire lease amount, and you still need a place to stay, you are now left scrambling to figure out how you will pay $4,000 per month alone or find new roommates quickly.
 Signing a contract called a roommate agreement would have protected your financial interest in the preceding situation.

 Typically, you should hire an attorney to draft a Roommate Agreement.
-Some real estate brokers in New York City will risk their broker’s license and engage in the “unauthorized practice of law” by drafting roommate agreements.
-However, for your protection, pay an attorney a couple of hundred bucks to draft a roommate agreement for you.
+Some NYC roommate matching services and websites will offer sample roommate agreements that have been drafted by their attorneys.
+However, for your protection, it's best to pay an attorney a couple of hundred bucks to draft a custom roommate agreement for you.
 Just remember paying a lawyer $200- $400 now, could save you thousands of dollars later should you ever have to sue one of your roommates.